stef-cruz/ci_milestone1/README.md

 ### Programming Languages

 - HTML5
- - Main language
+    Main language used across website

 - CSS3
- - Page style
+    Page style

 - Sass
- - Preprocessor used to make CSS more fun and powerful
+    Preprocessor used to make CSS more fun and powerful

 - JavaScript
- - Some front end functionalities
+    Some front end functionalities

 ### Other Tools

 - GitHub
- - Used to store my project source code
+    Used to store my project source code

 - VS Code
- - Main IDE
+    Main IDE

 - Balsamiq
-- Used to create wireframes for the website.
+    Used to create wireframes for the website.